KushagraGupta02/Python-Interpreter/README.md

 # Python-Interpreter

-Developed an interpreter for Python programs simulating computer’s execution, using basic operators & OOPs in Python
+Developed an interpreter for Python programs simulating computer’s execution, using basic operators & OOPs in Python.

 It is capable of processing Unary and Binary Operations, Conditionals, as well as nested loops using Branch statements.